Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 Azure Container Apps.
 Reason for this variance is that ACA Dapr schema is slightly simplified to support Dapr components and removes unnecessary fields, including `apiVersion`, `kind`, and redundant metadata and spec properties.

-#### 1. Create an ACA-Dapr Component file for State Store Management
+#### 1. Create an ACA-Dapr Component File For State Store Management

 Here it is recommended to separate the component files that will be used when deploying to Azure Container Apps from the ones which we will use when running our application locally (Dapr self-hosted).